 Oh…and she didn’t have any medical training — she was a photographer.
 Gasp.

-I Met My Kneecap
+I Got to See My Kneecap

-I was kayaking in Malaysian Borneo along the border of Kalimantan, in 2013 when I turned my boat over.
+I was kayaking in Malaysian Borneo along the border of Kalimantan in 2013 when I turned my boat over.
 The rapids themselves were a joke, but the rock I banged my knee on certainly wasn’t.
 I opened the wet skin deep enough to actually see my kneecap.
 Now confirmed: Kneecaps aren’t pretty sights.
 It didn’t really hurt until later.

 Lucky for me, our young guide was a calm-and-collective badass who got me patched up enough that I could get out.
 And unlike most jungle injuries, it never even got infected!
 Today, I have some deep ache inside of the knee from time to time — perhaps a small crack?